 - CARE Team will reference existing procedures with the Office of Student Advocacy and Accountability (or designee) for purposes of imposing campus-based no-contact orders.

-- CARE Team will reference existing procedures whereby campus hearing outcomes for acts of violence, disruption, threats and other pertinent offenses will be shared by the office of the Director of Student Conduct and Community Standards (or designee) with the CARE Team.
+- CARE Team will reference existing procedures whereby campus hearing outcomes for acts of violence, disruption, threats and other pertinent offenses will be shared by the Office of Student Advocacy and Accountability with the CARE Team.

 - CARE Team will utilize existing notification procedures for contacting parents, guardians, roommates, friends, faculty, coaches, etc. Part of this protocol is an assessment of whether such notifications meet federal guidelines, and whether such notifications could be helpful or harmful to the intervention and helpful or harmful to risk management priorities.